-The full experience is slated to take 45 minutes, and will combine interactive shows with cutting edge theming and technology.
+The full experience is takes approximately 45 minutes, and combining interactive shows with cutting edge theming and technology.
 Along the way guests can expect to encounter:

 “FUN!
 THRILLS!
 LAUGHTER!
 All unforgivable in the eyes of the puritanical Justice of the Peace, the bombastic Bishop of Stafford!
 Take the stand in his courtroom and plead your case.
 In fact… it doesn’t matter, you are all peasants!
 GUILTY!”

 The Black River Boat Ride